 Proper education and training:

 Changing careers often entails retraining or going back to school.
-Before making the leap, find out what credentials you will need to enter this new profession.
+Before leaping, find out what credentials you will need to enter this new profession.
 Factor in the time, effort, and money it will take to become qualified in your desired profession.

 Mental preparedness for a new challenge:

-Making a career change can be exciting and can reignite your passion for getting out of bed and going to work in the morning.
+Making a career change can be exciting and can reignite your passion for getting out of bed and working in the morning.
 However, any significant life change comes with its challenges.
 Be honest with yourself; what it will take to reach your goal before deciding to make the change.

 Realistic expectations for your new career path: